 1) “Szia!”
 “Helló”, “Üdv” or “Puszi!” are used both for greeting and saying good-bye.
 There is no trick, they are the same words used both when coming and leaving.
 Just let your brain get used to it.

 2) Men shake hands to greet each other.
 Even if they meet every day.
-Even if they have already known each other and regardless they are on “magázódó” or “tegeződő” terms.
+Even if they have already known each other for ages, and it doesn’t matter if you are on “magázódó” or “tegeződő” terms.
 But no worries, in most cases, once a day is enough.
 In workplaces or with a group of people, you’ll often see the newly arrived man walk around and shake hands with the other men one by one.
+(Women never do this.
+The only cases when women shake hands are 1) being introduced to someone stranger or friend, business or casual, 2) saying good-bye in a business situation.
+However, when it comes to shaking hands with a woman: it is the woman who initiates it, never the man.

 3) Children will often use “Csókolom!” with adults.
-(It also means „kiss”, but it is a heritage of kissing the hand.)
+(It also means „kiss”, but it is originates in kissing the hand.)
 And many times, adults will say “Csókolom!” to elderly people who are old enough to be their grandparents.
 However, as “tegeződés” is becoming widely accepted, some young children will approach you with a “Szia!”

 Overwhelmed by how many there are to remember?
 Don’t worry.
 Just start with “Szia!”, “Jó napot!”, and “Viszontlátásra!” — you’ll pick up the rest as you go.